MikeyTheOng/Classo-Demo/README.md

 ## Forum
 User can search for courses by Professors' names or by course names.
-Within each course page, user's can choose to enroll, ask a question and view questions asked pervously.
+Within each course page, user's can choose to enroll, ask a question and view questions asked previously.
 * Search for courses by Professor's name or course name
 * Ask questions.
 Users are also able to resolve their own questions
 * Professors are also able to create their own courses.